Common Questions About Assertive Community Treatment

 Adults who have been diagnosed with a serious mental illness.
 Specialty populations served by this program are those at risk for hospitalization or institutionalization; those who have criminal justice involvement; those who have not been successful with traditional mental health programs; and those who transitioned from institutional settings.

 Referrals come from state hospitals, group homes, acute psychiatric hospitals, and certain community providers.
+Learn more about the referral process for Eastern Oregon here.

 What are admission criteria?